jpmorganchase/salt-ds/.changeset/lazy-ghosts-ring.md

 "@salt-ds/countries": patch
 ---

-Fixed `saltIcons.css` not being shipped as part of the package.
+Fixed `saltSharpCountries.css` not being shipped as part of the package.
-Fixed CSS icons not appearing.